 My goodness, I'm so glad I chose nutrition as my profession - it never gets boring!

-Today's news: nitrates (and nitrites) in food are worse than previously thought.
+Today's latest news: nitrates (and nitrites) in food are worse than previously thought.
 A recent study at Brown University found that dietary nitrates are strong predictors of chronic disease such as Type II diabetes, Alzheimer's and Parkinson's.
 The study was published in the Journal of Alzheimer's Disease (Volume 17:3 July 2009).
-Nitrates are also known carcinogens, most linked to childhood cancers - if that weren't bad enough.
+Nitrates are also known carcinogens, most linked to childhood cancers - if that wasn't bad enough.

 Where do nitrates come from?
 Processed meats such as lunch meat (bologna, salami, pastrami), sausage, pepperoni, bacon, ham, and of course, America's favorite: hot dogs.
 Nitrates are also found to some degree in cheese and beer, although I believe they're most heavily concentrated in processed meats.
 Also, as nitrogen-based fertilizer use increases, nitrates are showing up at higher levels in all kinds of food (one more reason to buy organic - no chemical fertilizer with added nitrates).